Nemanja Bezbradica

-Nemanja Bezbradica (Немања Безбрадица, born 29 May 1993) is a Serbian professional basketball player for BC Šiauliai of the Lithuanian Basketball League (LKL).
+Nemanja Bezbradica (Немања Безбрадица, born 29 May 1993) is a Serbian professional basketball player who plays for CS Vâlcea 1924 in the National Romanian Basketball League (LNBM).

 Professional career

 Bezbradica started his career in OKK Beograd.
 He spent there one season, averaging 5.3 points and 2.8 rebounds per game in the Serbian League, and 8.7 points and 4.1 rebounds per game in the BIBL.
 Next season, he signed for BKK Radnički.
 In the 2012–13 Basketball League of Serbia, he averaged 9.3 points and 4.3 rebounds in 27 games for Crusaders.

 In September 2013, Bezbradica signed a multi-year contract with Partizan.
-In his first season with Partizan, he won the Basketball League of Serbia defeating arch rivals Crvena zvezda with 3-1 in the final series.
+In his first season with Partizan, he won the Basketball League of Serbia defeating arch rivals Crvena zvezda with 3–1 in the final series.
 In July 2015, he left Partizan.

 On 27 December 2015 Bezbradica signed with Zrinjski Mostar of the Bosnian League for the rest of the season.
 On 8 March 2016 he left Zrinjski and signed with Italian club Varese.
 However, he never played in an official game for Varese.

-On 12 September 2016 Bezbradica signed a two-month deal with Latvian club VEF Riga.
+On 12 September 2016, Bezbradica signed a two-month deal with Latvian club VEF Riga.
 On 30 November 2016 he parted ways with Riga.

+On 6 October 2021, Bezbradica signed with BC Šiauliai of the Lithuanian Basketball League (LKL).
+On 22 November 2023, he mutually parted ways with the club.